nikomatsakis/iFood-Tech-Day-2022/index.md

 I mentioned at the beginning that Rust is a community project.
 One of the challenges that we've faced over time is how to organize the Rust project itself.
-You see, we're a big, open-source organization, with 100s of members.
+You see, we're a big, open-source organization with hundreds of regular contributors.
-Unlike companies, though, those members don't get paid.
-They contribute in their own time.

-Open source is awesome, but organizing all of those efforts to produce a coherent role is a real challenge.
+Many of those contributors work at companies that pay them to work on Rust, but many are volunteers.
+We need to help this open-source organization grow and thrive.

 ---